-- Ask questions during our lectures, Tuesday/Thursday 8:30am-9:50am - Come office hours.
+- Ask questions during our lectures, Tuesday/Thursday 8:30am-9:50am. - Come to office hours.
 Don't ever hesitate to drop in, even if you think you are behind in your studying.
 Getting you caught up is exactly what those opportunities are there for! - Post to the discussion board on Courselink.
-This is a great place to post your questions!
+This is a great place to post your questions.
 I will check this often and respond as soon as I am able.
-I have even given you the option to post anonymously in case you are shy!
-(3) It is also a great way for you to help others if you see a question that someone else posts that you can help out with!
-This is one of the best ways to master a concept: by explaining it to someone else! - Send me an email (klevere@uoguelph.ca).
-Since there are over 100 of you and only ONE of me, I would prefer to answer questions in a group forum (so that I can help more of you at once), but certainly for more personal queries, this is a great option.
-If you ask questions by email (or even in Courselink!), it would be extremely helpful for you to attach a picture of your work, so I can easily see where you might be stuck and be able to help you more quickly.
+It is also a great way for you to help others if you see a question that someone else posts that you can help out with.
+This is one of the best ways to master a concept: by explaining it to someone else! - Send me an email (grichards@uoguelph.ca).
+Since there are over 100 of you and only one of me, I would prefer to answer questions in a group forum (so that I can help more of you at once), but certainly for more personal queries, this is a great option.
+If you ask questions by email (or even in Courselink), it would be extremely helpful for you to attach a picture of your work, so I can easily see where you might be stuck and be able to help you more quickly.
 I usually try to respond within a few hours.
 However, I get a lot of email from students and I need to make sure that I have the chance to help as many people as I can in the time I have!
 So be warned that if you send me many emails with various questions, it may take a day or two to get back to you.